Paid Social Β· Influencer Marketing

 Challenges and Common Misconceptions

-When Influencer Whitelisting Works Best
+When Whitelisting Works Best

-- Brands with proven product market fit seeking scalable acquisition on paid social.
+- Brands with proven product-market fit seeking scalable acquisition on paid social.

-- Creators whose audiences closely match the brand’s highest value customer segments.
+- Creators whose audiences closely match the brand’s highest-value customer segments.

 - Retention and upsell initiatives where creator trust strengthens existing customer relationships.

-Framework: Whitelisting Versus Traditional Influencer Posts
+Whitelisting vs. Traditional Influencer Posts

 | Dimension | Traditional Influencer Post | Whitelisted Influencer Ad |